Dewart Lake

 Dewart Lake is moderately fertile.
 Its trophic index is 36.
 Enough oxygen is present for fish 20 deep but levels drop too low below 20 feet (less than 4 ppm.).
 Water clarity varies from 6 through 13 1/2 feet.
 The bottom is mostly sand and muck, but boulders and gravel are also present.
 Eurasian Water Millfol is the dominant submerged aquatic plant.
-(The lake was treated for this non-indeginoous plant in 2006.)
+(The lake was treated for this non-indigenous plant in 2006.)
 Cattails, spatterdock and water lilies are the major emergent plants.
 In recent years, an extensive cattail stand along the south shore has been replaced with lilies.
 Some past management at Dewart Lake has been directed at maintaining the native fishery and creating walleye fishing opportunities.

 Naming history

-Surveyor’s field notes dated February 21, 1835, describe the lake as "two square miles located in the southeast corner of Van Buren township known by the Indian name of Wa-we-as-see (pronounced Wawasee)".
+Surveyor's field notes dated February 21, 1835, describe the lake as "two square miles located in the southeast corner of Van Buren township known by the Indian name of Wa-we-as-see (pronounced Wawasee)".

 The land in northern Indiana was opened for settlement on March 20, 1837.
 Shortly thereafter, President Martin Van Buren granted a land patent of 77.53 acres that contained the lake to Thomas and Matelene Lingle.
 Soon after this, the lake was renamed Lingle Lake.

 The property changed hands several times.
 The Dewarts purchased the land for $1200 on May 8, 1844.
 The name Lingle Lake continued on some legal documents well into the early 1900s.
 Finally the Dewart name won out and the lake became officially known as Dewart Lake.